I am a full-blooded Seminole Indian with ancestral lineage dating thousands of years, and I have been a resident of south Florida all of my life.

 We all have a different and interesting story to tell the world, and I really embrace the beautiful rainbow colors of people in south Florida because we are all uniquely the same.

-Add your story of what makes us greater together, and you could become the Greater Fort Lauderdale Face of the Month.
+Add your story of what makes us greater together and show your Greater Fort Lauderdale pride!